Monday, 27 February 2012

 A (thoughtless) pregnant mature Mum once said to me, with Natty in my arms, "I'm having all the testing because I wouldn't have time for one like that."
 Well I guess if you haven't got 'time' for a child like Natty, then you haven't got time for any child.
 Full stop.

 But listen - all children are different.
 Some are prettier and cleverer, some are whirlwinds and others are shy, some are loners others thrive on attention.
-At the end of the day, each one reflects it's family, looks like it's parents and gives back to life what has been put into its upbringing.
-A child with Down's Syndrome is more like it's family than other children with Down's Syndrome, although there will be similarities.
+At the end of the day, each child with Down's Syndrome reflects it's family, looks like it's parents and gives back to life what has been put into its upbringing.
+A child with Down's Syndrome is more like it's family than other children with Down's Syndrome, although there will be some similarities.

 I wish I had known all this when Natty was born.
 And this is my simple message to those just starting on this journey.